csd81/LP/0tutorial/chapters/xx05a.md

 end;
 ```

 Although the model is very general and compact, it still contains some **redundancy**.
 The total consumed amount of each raw material is still represented three times in the code.
-At least, we do not have to rewrite that code ever again if another problem's data is given; we only have to modify the data section.
+At least we don't have to rewrite that code ever again if another problem's data is given; we only have to modify the data section.
 However, we still want to eliminate this redundancy.

 Remember that we can introduce parameters in the model section and calculate values on the spot.
 If we are after the `solve` statement, then even variable values can be referred to, as their values have already been determined by the solver.
 We introduce `Material_Consumed` and `Material_Remained` to denote the total amount consumed and the amount remaining for each material.